WotLK Classic Beast Mastery Hunter Spell Summary

 These are the few cooldowns that Hunters have.
 Cooldowns are powerful abilities that do something special, but have a longer cooldown period before you can use them again.
 These can be incredibly important abilities, but due to their long cooldown periods, require careful consideration and planning for where you should make the best use of them.

 - Rapid Fire is a Hunter's most important cooldown.
-It increases your ranged attack speed by 40% for 15 seconds, which also affects your Aimed Shot cast time.
-This is a huge damage increase and should be used when you need the extra damage the most.
+It increases your ranged attack speed by 40% for 15 seconds.

 Hunter Utility Spells

 Hunters have several important utility spells in their arsenal that enable them to do things that other classes cannot.

 - Misdirection requires that you target a friendly player or your pet to use.
 It places a 30 second buff on you, and will last for 4 seconds once you attack something.
 For those 4 seconds, all threat you generate is given to your initial friendly target instead.

 - Deterrence has been redesigned and given to all Hunter specs in Wrath.
 It now essentially makes you untargetable and unable to be hit with direct spells or attacks for 5 seconds.
 Do not think that this is an immunity; it tends to have weird interactions with some abilities.

 - Concussive Shot could be considered a core rotational ability due to how much you will use it.
 It is an instant shot that slows the enemy target by 50% for 4 seconds.
 This is very useful when kiting in PvE and PvP.

 - Distracting Shot is an instant shot that generates threat against your target.
 If you need to get an enemy's attention, this is how you do it.